Diagrammatic category theory: Kan extensions

-where $\tilde{\alpha}$ is represented using a block of the same form as $\tilde{\alpha}$ of Eq.~\eqref{eq:Kan_pointwise_cocone_alpha_diagram}.
+where the blue circle represents $\eta$.
 The area enclosed by the auxiliary line corresponds to a colimit cocone of $F \b P_d$.
 Equation~\eqref{eq:Kan_left_pointwise_univ_yoneda} is essentially the same as Eq.~\eqref{eq:Kan_left_pointwise_univ}.
-Note that it follows from Eq.~\eqref{eq:Kan_left_pointwise_univ_yoneda} that it satisfies naturality in $e$ (since applying a morphism in $\cE$ from above to the wire $e$ will not change the structure of the equation); Condition~(3) of Proposition~\ref{pro:KanPointwiseNas} also asserts naturality in $d$.
+Note that it follows from Eq.~\eqref{eq:Kan_left_pointwise_univ_yoneda} that it satisfies naturality in $e$ since applying a morphism in $\cE$ from above to the wire $e$ will not change the structure of the equation.
+Naturality in $d$ is also easily shown by Eq.~\eqref{eq:Kan_left_pointwise_univ_yoneda}.

 Equation~\eqref{eq:Kan_left_pointwise_proof_Lde_cong} can be intuitively understood by representing it as (see also Eq.~\eqref{eq:Kan_pointwise_cocone_cong_picture})

 where the central expression should be thought of as a functor that maps $\braket{d,e} \in \cD^\op \times \cE$ to $\hat{\cC}(\cD(K\Endash,d), \cE(F\Endash,e))$.
 Note that in the case of $\cD = \cOne$ and $K = {!}$, $L$ is a colimit of $F$ as mentioned in Example~\ref{ex:KanLimit}, in which case the first isomorphism of Eq.~\eqref{eq:Kan_left_pointwise_univ_yoneda_func} corresponds to Eq.~\eqref{eq:limit_repr_cong_op}.